-Bachelor of Arts (BA) Degree with a Major in Study of Women, Gender and Sexuality
+Bachelor of Arts (BA) Degree with a Major in the Study of Women, Gender, and Sexuality

-6. Develop skills in analytical writing as well as in oral and visual presentation.
+6. Demonstrate skills in writing as well as oral and visual presentation in a capstone project.

 • A minimum of 120 credit hours to satisfy degree requirements.